wtrekell/OmniGen2/README.md

     - **Example**: blurry, low quality, text, watermark
     - **Tip**: For the best results, try experimenting with different negative prompts.
 If you're not sure, just leave it blank.

+## Resources Requirement
+OmniGen2 require around 21G GPU memory for BF16 inference.
+For users do not have such GPU memory, may try:

 ## :heart: Citing Us
 If you find this repository or our work useful, please consider giving a star :star: and citation :t-rex:, which would be greatly appreciated: